- What is a Micro-Entrepreneur?

-This simple accounting rules is often cited as one of the main advantages of running the business as a micro-entreprise/auto-entrepreneur, as there is no need to employ an accountant.
+This simple accounting rules is often cited as one of the main advantages of running the business as a micro-entrepreneur, as there is no need to employ an accountant.
 That said, the use of an accountant is never compulsory; you can do it yourself if you feel you are competent enough to do so.

 These turnover limits depend on the type of business activity you pursue.

-If the business does both types of activities (service and sales) then it can still be classified as a micro provided total revenues do not exceed €82,200, and the specific service based activity does not exceed €32,900 a year.
+If the business does both types of activities (service and sales) then it can still retain micro status, provided total business revenues do not exceed €170,000, and the specific service based activity does not exceed €70,000 a year.